Automate Confluence Search with n8n Workflow for IT Support

 Step 2: Configure “Query Confluence” HTTP Request Node to Search the Knowledge Base

-Query Parameters: Add a parameter named cql with the value =text ~ "{{ $json.query }}" to pass the input query dynamically.
+Add query parameter named cql with value =text ~ "{{ $json.query }}".

-Headers: Add an accept header with value application/json.
+Add header accept: application/json.

 Step 3: Add “Return Tool Response” Set Node to Format Confluence Output